telicent-oss/smart-caches-core/docs/data-security/index.md

 ### Secure Plugin Loading

-Since the Security Plugin will be enforcing security, but as a plugin will inherently be dynamically loaded, we have to take this into account.
+Since the Data Security Plugin will be enforcing data security, but as a plugin will inherently be dynamically loaded, we have to take this into account.
 In the earlier [Plugin Loading in Deployments](#plugin-loading-in-deployments) section we outlined a mechanism for this, based on a proven mechanism already used in other plugin driven applications within the platform.

 ### Smart Cache Graph Coupling